arimaulanahardan/Validations_Filter/README.md

 - **components/Path.tsx**: Navigation button to navigate back to the `SearchFilter` component.
 - **index.tsx**: Main entry point for the `FormValidation` component.
 - **app.tsx**: Main entry point for rendering routes.

-### Installation

-1. Clone this repository.
-2. go to direcrory `cd search_filter`
-3. Run `npm install` to install dependencies.
-4. Run `npm run dev` to start the development server.
-5. Open your browser and navigate to the specified URL to see the components in action.

 ### Usage